google/nucleus/docs/source/nucleus/util/variant_utils.md

   variant: nucleus.genomics.v1.Variant.

 Returns:
-  True if all alleles of variant are 1 bp in length.
+  True if all alleles of variant are 1 bp in length, excluding the GVCF
+  <*> allele.
 ```

 <a name="is_transition"></a>